Venla Hovi: Coaching career

 During the 2018–19 season, she served as assistant coach to the Manitoba Bisons women's ice hockey program.

 In July 2019, Hovi was hired by True North as a coach in the Winnipeg Jets' Hockey Development program.
 She was the first woman ever to be hired as a coach by the organization and one of a small number of women working as on-ice instructors in any capacity for an NHL organization.
 She will be working alongside other instructors to teach players of all ages and skill levels.
 Reflecting on her new role, Hovi said, "It's been different but also a really fun change for myself.
 I don't think I should be limited to just coaching females.
 Same thing, Dave [Cameron (True North head on-ice instructor)] shouldn't just be coaching guys."

 Hovi was named head coach of the PHF's Metropolitan Riveters in May 2022.
 Hovi was under contract to continue with the Riveters for the 2023–24 season when the PHF was bought out and dissolved in June 2023.
 She has been named as a viable head coaching candidate for the new Professional Women's Hockey League (PWHL) by outside sources.

 On 30 October 2023, Harvard announced that they had hired Hovi as an assistant coach.

 Personal life

 Hovi has a Bachelor's degree in Communications and Applied Linguistics from the University of Vaasa.
 She studied in the post graduate program for Teaching English as a Second or Foreign Language at the University of Manitoba.

 Hovi married American ice hockey player Amanda Pelkey, who won gold at the 2018 Winter Olympics with Team USA, in August 2023.
-They welcomed their first child, Leevi Romeo Pelkey on 10 September 2024.
+They welcomed their first child on 10 September 2024.